kkruecke/cplus-documentation/notes/regex.rst

 regex_search and smatch
 -----------------------

-While ``regex_match`` returns true only if the regular expression matches the entire input sequence, ``regex_search`` will succeed even if only a sub-sequence matches the regular expression. ``regex_search`` returns both the matched regex as well as all submatches, that is, captures within the regex.
-For example, in this code
+While ``regex_match`` returns true only if the regular expression matches the entire input sequence, ``regex_search`` will succeed even if only a sub-sequence matches the regular expression. ``regex_search`` returns both the matched regex as well as all submatches, captures, within the regex.
+In the code

 .. code-block:: cpp